 Birds will be allowed back on premise once quarantine is released.
-Flocks will be monitored for clinical signs and unusual mortality.
+Flocks will be monitored for clinical signs and unusual mortality based on production type Any clinical signs and/or unusual mortality will be reported to the State Veterinarian or their representative.

-Responding to Non-H5/H7 IAV Cases
+APPENDIX 14 Responding to Non-H5/H7 IAV Cases